Last Updated on March 16, 2026 by AcePhysio

 - Strengthening Muscles: Customized exercises target the muscles around the elbow, enhancing strength and reducing strain on the tendons.

-- Promoting Healing: Techniques like ultrasound therapy and electrical stimulation speed up the healing process.
+- Promoting Healing: Techniques like ultrasound therapy and electrical stimulation enhance the healing process.

 - Preventing Re-Injury: Physiotherapists educate patients on proper techniques and ergonomic adjustments to prevent future injuries.